sh377c0d3/nvidia_proprietary_linux/README.md

 # For Arch No Need To Logout

-# Don't Forget To Change PCI Value According To Your System...
+# Don't Forget To Change "xorg" Configuration According To Your System...

 ENJOY NVIDIA IN YOUR SYSTEM :)